nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    5. Test case 4:
       `create t/role software developer`
+      **Note**:
-      **Note**: Tag names must **not** contain any spaces.
+        * Tag names must **not** contain any spaces.
 Instead, we encourage users to use either `camelCase` or `PascalCase`.
 This was done so that the tags would appear neater in the UI.
-Similarly, any other word keyed in after the tag name and without a proper prefix would prompt an error for incorrect command format.
+        * Similarly, any other word keyed in after the tag name and without a proper prefix would prompt a similar behaviour.
-      **Expected**: JABPro displays an error message.
+        * JABPro's default behaviour will create the first valid tag it sees.
+      **Expected**: JABPro displays a message indicating the successful creation of tags.
+Upon executing `listT` it will be evident that the tag `software` would be created under the category `role`.
+Any word that comes after this and not enclosed in a `/t` prefix is ignored.

    Some other incorrect commands to try: `create t/`, `create t/role @analyst` **Expected**: JABPro displays an error message along with a corrective action you can take to amend the command.